ege-bayiz/reddit-misinformation/README.md

 # The Effect of Uncredible News on User Clusters on Reddit
-Modelling and prediciton of misinformation propagation in the social news aggregation website Reddit.
+Analysis of uncredible and highly biased news in Reddit user clusters.

 ## How to run the codes?